-- Personal cell phone must be turned off during camp hours except for emergencies
+- Personal cell phones must be turned off during camp hours except for emergencies

 Emergency Procedures for Thunderstorms

-In the event of thunderstorms, all groups must seek shelter immediately.
+In the event of a thunderstorm, all groups must seek shelter immediately.
 Upon arriving at any facility, head counselors should identify safe shelter.
 Groups will stay in shelter until 15 minutes after hearing the last strike of thunder.

 Fire Drills and Evacuation